rizac/sdaas/README.md

 which is used as input of our machine learning IsolationForest algorithm.
 Currently, it consists of a mono-dimensional vector (numpy array of length 1) of the waveform power spectral density (PSD) computed at 5 s period.
+`scores` is the low-level function that computes anomaly score from an array of feature vectors (Nx1 numpy array)